willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 **Motion Controllers Troubleshooting Steps:**

-Make sure the motion controllers show up as 'Connected'.
+**Step A**: Make sure the motion controllers show up as 'Connected'.
 Just 'Paired' does not necessarily mean the controllers are connected to the PC.
 Controllers should appear under "Mouse, keyboard & pen" category.
 Motion controllers under "Other devices" have failed pairing process and is not functional.

-If you're using an external USB Bluetooth Adapter:
+**Step B**: If you're using an external USB Bluetooth Adapter:
 * Please ensure the USB Bluetooth Adapter is connected to a USB 2.0 port (black) if available
 * Please plug the USB Bluetooth Adapter into a port that is physically separated from:
 * the headset USB connector,